NaserParhizkar/docs/source/includes/_usermanagement.md

 * firstname
 * lastname

-You can add other data if you wish (free structure).
+You can add other pieces of data if you wish (the structure is free).

 <br style="clear:both;">
 <div class="code-block Javascript"><pre><code class="highlight javascript">OAuth.popup(provider).then(function(res) {